jayenne/simple-api-test/README.md

 -   if the matching account exists, the response code is 200 and the response body is the matching account object
 -   if there is no account with the given id in the collection, the response code is 404

-`GET /articles/<id>`:

--   returns an article with the given id
--   if the matching article exists, the response code is 200 and the response body is the matching article object
--   if there is no article with the given id in the collection, the response code is 404

 `POST /payments`:

 -   creates a new payment